BroadbandForum/obbaa/docs/aggregator/index.md

 }
 ```

-All request processing component\'s interface is subclassed from the
-GlobalRequestProcessor which is defined below:
+All request processing component's interface is subclassed from the GlobalRequestProcessor which is defined below:

 ```
 /*